roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 General purpose packet pump.
 Pumps an unaltered "input" packet to the output whenever a "clock" frame is received.
 The timestamp of the frame is NOT modified.
+Frames will only be pumped if an output sink is connected.

 Sinks: 2

 ACString "name" == "input" : pumped input frames; any stream type (active) ACString "name" == "clock" : reference clock; any stream type (passive)
 Sources: 1 (active)

-Node parameters:
-- unsigned long "clock_divider" : integer n determining the relative rate at which packets will be pumped:
-                                  For every n'th clock frame an input frame will be pumped (default: 1)

 Output stream:
 same as "input" stream